judka-uriel/uriel-book/uriel_en.md

-where people did not eat breakfast before prayer, and during the morning prayer thought only of when the time would come for the Sabbath post-prayer meal and they could eat — in that part of the prayer where one must exclaim "Kadosh!
+where people did not eat breakfast before prayer, and during the morning prayer thought only of when the time would come for the Sabbath post-prayer meal and they could eat — in that part of the prayer where one must exclaim “Kadosh!
 Kadosh!
-Kadosh!" they instead loudly cried "Kiddush!
+Kadosh!” they instead loudly cried “Kiddush!
 Kiddush!
-Kiddush!" in impatient anticipation of the kiddush.
+Kiddush!” in impatient anticipation of the kiddush.

 Likewise, when one has not slept sufficiently, it is undesirable to pray,